 Role-based access control (RBAC) in IdM grants a very different kind of authority to users compared to self-service and delegation access controls.

 Role-based access control is composed of three parts:

-- Permissions grant the right to perform a specific task such as adding or deleting users, modifying a group, enabling read-access, etc.
+- Permissions grant the right to perform a specific task such as adding or deleting users, modifying a group, and enabling read-access.

 - Privileges combine permissions, for example all the permissions needed to add a new user.

 - Roles grant a set of privileges to users, user groups, hosts or host groups.

 30.1.1.
 Permissions in IdM